pablo-meier/Pablog/posts/2013-11-09-blogging-solutions.md

 But if you're into details -- ahoy!

-### For virtually everybody: out-of-the-box, externally hosted, dynamic blog engines.
+<h3 id="for-virtually-everybody-outofthebox-externally-hosted-dynamic-blog-engines">For virtually everybody: out-of-the-box, externally hosted, dynamic blog engines.</h3>

 For pretty much everybody, I'll recommend **[WordPress][6]** or **[Blogger][7]**.
 **[LiveJournal][8]** fits in this category too, but its [got some issues][17].